carrbs/Ridelister/README.md

 # Ridelister
 "*Ridelister*" is my submission for the HopSkipDrive rails assessment.
-It is a Rails 7 application (using Ruby 3.2.2) that serves a RESTful API endpoint that returns a paginated JSON list of rides in descending score order for a given driver.
+It is a Rails 7 application (using Ruby 3.2.2) serving a RESTful API endpoint that returns a paginated JSON list of rides in descending score order for a given driver.
 Score is determined by this equation:
 ```
 score (dollars per hour) = (ride earnings) / (commute duration + ride duration)
 ```